Innovative public-private financing structures to improve food security in Africa: The Africa Agriculture and Trade Investment Fund (AATIF)

 Innovative public-private financing structures, combined with strong social and environmental governance

-Astrid Manroth, Managing Director and Fund Manager, said “Our experience in managing Sustainable Investment funds demonstrates that innovative public-private financing structures such as AATIF, combined with strong social and environmental governance, can yield market-based returns and increase household incomes in rural Africa.
-These innovative financing structures can be scaled up as governments consider how to meet the post-2015 Sustainable Development Goals.
+Michael Hoelter, Director and Portfolio Manager, said “Our experience in managing Sustainable Investment funds demonstrates that innovative public-private financing structures such as AATIF, combined with strong social and environmental governance, can yield market-based returns and increase household incomes in rural Africa.
+These innovative financing structures can be scaled up as governments consider how to meet the Sustainable Development Goals.
 There is strong investor appetite and many profitable market opportunities across agriculture, renewable energy, energy efficiency, water, waste management and other areas that would benefit from blending public and private capital.
 We intend to expand our activities in this area.”

 Structured as a public-private partnership with KfW and the German Federal Ministry for Economic Cooperation and Development